Brazil women's national football team

 The Brazil women's national football team (Portuguese: Seleção Brasileira Feminina de futebol) represents Brazil in international women's football and is run by the Brazilian Football Confederation (CBF).
-It has participated in eight editions of the FIFA Women's World Cup, finishing as runner-up in 2007, and seven editions of the Copa América Femenina.
+It has participated in all nine editions of the FIFA Women's World Cup, finishing as runner-up in 2007, and all ten editions of the Copa América Femenina, finishing as the champion in nine editions and as runner-up in one edition.

 Brazil played their first game on 22 July 1986 against the United States, losing 2–1.

-The team finished the 1999 World Cup in third place and the 2007 in second, losing to Germany in the final, 2–0.
+The team finished third in the 1999 FIFA Women's World Cup and runners-up in the 2007 FIFA Women's World Cup, losing to Germany in the final.

-Brazil won the silver medal twice in the Olympic Games, in 2004 and 2008, after getting fourth place in the two previous editions.
+Brazil has won the silver medal three times in the Olympic Games, in 2004, 2008 and 2024.

-Brazil is the most successful women's national team in South America, having won the first four editions of the Copa América championship.
+Brazil is the most successful women's national team in South America, having won nine out of the ten editions of the Copa América championship.
 Since 1999, they have been contenders for the World title.
 In 1998 and 1999, the team finished as the runners-up at the Women's U.S. Cup.

+Brazil will host the 2027 FIFA Women's World Cup; marking the first time that South America has hosted the tournament.